OlivierCC/spfx-custom-fields/README.md

 > Note: The SharePoint Framework is currently in preview and is subject to change.
 SharePoint Framework client-side web parts are not currently supported for use in production enviornments.

+This example is a kit of **15 + components** to customize SPFx web parts custom fields, to make the optimal experience to edit your Web parts.

 These samples show how to implement custom fields with the new SharePoint Framework (SPFx).
 These samples include an implementation of **PropertyFieldDatePicker**, **PropertyFieldPicturePicker**, **PropertyFieldDocumentPicker**, **PropertyFieldPeoplePicker**, **PropertyFieldColorPicker**,